 Love the taste of banana mixed with the creamy cold texture of ice cream and the rich flavor of chocolate?
 Is a banana split your ultimate comfort food?
 If so, try this easy-to-make recipe for a banana split that I'm sure you'll want to make over and over again.

 The 100th anniversary of the city of Latrobe celebrated the invention of the banana split in 2004.
 That year the National Ice Cream Retailers Association (NICRA) dubbed this Pennsylvania city as the banana split birthplace.

-Place the banana slices against sides of long, narrow, shallow dish.
+Place the banana slices against the sides of a long, narrow, shallow dish.

 Spoon the marshmallow creme over the chocolate ice cream.